Distributed Feedback Control of Multi-Channel Linear Systems: Transmission Delays

-\begin{remark} When $n_i > 0$ for all $i \in \mathbf{m}$, the transfer graph of the extended system (\ref{emcsd-hold}) is strongly connected if and only if the union of the transfer graph and neighbor graph of the original system (\ref{mcsd}) is strongly connected. \end{remark}
+Similar to Proposition \ref{prp:transfer-matrix-graph}, it is straightforward to verify that when $n_i > 0$ for all $i \in \mathbf{m}$, the transfer graph of the new extended system (\ref{emcsdd-hold}) is strongly connected if and only if the union of the neighbor and transfer graphs of the original system (\ref{mcsd}) is strongly connected.
+Therefore, under the hypotheses of Theorem \ref{thm:strg-graph-delay-hold}, the closed-loop spectrum of the new extended system can be freely assigned via a suitably designed channel controller $z_q$ \cite{brasch1970pole} for any selected channel $q \in \mathbf{m}$ \cite{corfmat1976decentralized}.
+Other yet to be developed design techniques may possibly also be applied.

-When the neighbor graph is strongly connected, by Theorem \ref{thm:weak-graph-delay-hold} state holding is sufficient for the extended system to have no fixed spectrum in the presence of delays.
-The example in \S \ref{subsec:conv-rate} implies that state holding is also necessary for fixed spectrum avoidance, because otherwise the extended system may have fixed eigenvalues at 0.
-As a result, state holding is both necessary and sufficient for fixed spectrum avoidance and thus for free spectrum assignment in all possible configurations of bounded transmission delays across any strongly connected networks, using centralized designed linear time-invariant distributed controllers.